Voltaic Cells

 3. Use the short string soaked in 1 M KNO3 as a salt bridge for each of your voltaic cells.
 You’ll need to make sure the string is saturated with KNO3 solution and is long enough to connect each of the half-cells but not too long that it gets in the way.
 Use your tweezers to help place each side of the string in each of your half-cells.
 You’ll want to use a new piece of string for each voltaic cell to avoid contamination.

-4. Prepare your voltmeter by changing the setting to read voltage (V).
-Use the alligator clips on the voltmeter to secure a strip of metal to use for your electrode.
-For the first voltaic cell, you will need a copper electrode and another copper electrode.
+4. Prepare your voltmeter by changing the setting to read voltage at 20V.
+Use the alligator clips on the wires connected to the voltmeter to secure a strip of metal to use for your electrode.
 Always use an electrode of the same metal that is in the solution in each half-cell. (e.g. in a half-cell containing the solution with Cu2+ ions, use a solid metal Cu electrode).
+For example, for the Voltaic Cell A, you will need 2 copper electrodes, one for each copper half-cell.
 Switch out electrodes as needed as you measure the potential of each voltaic cell.
 Clean off each electrode with a damp paper towel between measurements to avoid contamination.

 5. Taking care to NOT TOUCH the string salt bridge with each electrode, insert the corresponding electrode into the half-cells of the first voltaic cell and quickly read and record the potential in the units of volts.
 If the reading is negative, this just means the anode and cathode are switched on the voltmeter.
 Leaving the electrodes in the alligator clips, just unplug the wires at the voltmeter and switch them to get a positive value.